junxit/us-congress-bills-109/metadata.md

 - 2006-06-26 — Introduced in House
 - 2006-06-26 — Introduced in House
 - 2006-06-26 — Referred to the House Committee on Transportation and Infrastructure.
+- 2006-06-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-06-28 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2006-06-28 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2006-07-28 — Placed on the Union Calendar, Calendar No. 354.
+- 2006-07-28 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-614.
+- 2006-07-28 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-614.